-At the Ashmolean museum, Oxford is ‘Head of a Bacchante‘, signed and dated 1903.
-(The painting is not currently on display, May 2018.)
+At the Ashmolean Museum, Oxford, is ‘Head of a Bacchante‘, signed and dated 1903.

-The subject of these images, a ‘Bacchante’, refers to the female followers of the Roman god Bacchus (Greek Dionysus), who would dance to an extatic frenzy, heads wreathed in the god’s sacred plant, ivy, and capable of doing great violence to their enemies.
+The bacchantes were the female followers of the Roman god Bacchus (Greek Dionysus), who could dance to an ecstatic frenzy, heads wreathed in the god’s sacred plant, ivy, and who were capable of doing great violence to their enemies.

-LOCATION: HEAD OF A BACCHANTE, ASHMOLEAN, OXFORD; A BACCHANTE, UNTRACED.
+LOCATION: HEAD OF A BACCHANTE, ASHMOLEAN, OXFORD; A DREAM OF ITALY, UNTRACED.